statistikat/STATcubeR/README.md

 #> 24         1982     Carinthia <AT21>  Foreign country     NA        X
 ```

-The column `Fallzahl_a` contains annotations for the column `Fallzahl`.
+The column `Number_a` contains annotations for the column `Number`.
+In
-In order to get explanations about those annotations, use the function
+order to get explanations about those annotations, use the function
 `sc_annotation_legend()`.

 ``` r